SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/Elements1.md

 - Description.xml

 > [!NOTE]
+>
-> The folder of matrix elements can also contain a file with matrix label aliases, usually called *Port.xml* or *Ports.xml*.
+> - The folder of matrix elements can also contain a file with matrix label aliases, usually called *Port.xml* or *Ports.xml*.
 The name of this file depends on the element protocol.
+> - If Swarming is enabled, the element configuration is stored in the database instead.

 ## Element.xml

-In systems where [Swarming](xref:Swarming) is not enabled, every element on a DMA has its own *Element.xml* file.
+If Swarming is not enabled, every element on a DMA has its own *Element.xml* file.
 It contains the complete element definition:

 - Metadata (name, description, type, Protocol, etc.),